vileider/year2_fixed/guests_notes/developer_round_table.md

 How important is it to identify results from development and client point of view after delivering the product?

-All depents from the clinet and product
+All depends from the client and product.
-Any succes with the customer is worth to save and talk.
-It is beneficial for a cusotmer.
+Achieving any success is worth to talk to customer.
+It is beneficial for a customer so he can share his thoughts.
-It is worth to chceck it with analitics tools to see if it giving profit. if it worth the money we spent on that.
+It is worth to check it with analytics tools to see if it giving profit, if it worth the money we spent on that.